Upcoming Info Session

 (USC-specific campus endorsement deadlines are highlighted in red)

-February 2018: Knight-Hennessy will select and notify the pioneer class of Scholars.
-Departments also will timely notify applicants selected as Knight-Hennessy Scholars of admission to the departments.
+February 2019: Knight-Hennessy will select and notify the second class of Scholars.
+Departments will also notify applicants selected as Knight-Hennessy Scholars of admission to the departments.